 We couple the primitive equations of motion to tracer equations for the transport of condensible vapour and cloud condensate by following the method of \cite{tan2021,tan2021a}:

-where, $q_v$ is the mass mixing ratio of condensible vapour relative to the background air, $q_c$ is the mass mixing ratio of cloud condensate particles, $q_s$ is the mass mixing ratio of condensible vapour at saturation, $\delta$ is the supersaturation indicator, which is set to one when vapour is super-saturated and zero if vapour is sub-saturated, $\tau_\mathrm{c}$ is the cloud and condensible vapour tracer relaxation timescale, the deep vapour mass mixing ratio $q_\mathrm{deep}$, and the deep vapour replenishment timescale $\tau_\mathrm{deep}$.
+where $q_v$ is the mass mixing ratio of condensible vapour relative to the background air, $q_c$ is the mass mixing ratio of cloud condensate particles, $q_s$ is the mass mixing ratio of condensible vapour at saturation, $\delta$ is the supersaturation indicator, which is set to one when vapour is super-saturated and zero if vapour is sub-saturated, $\tau_\mathrm{c}$ is the cloud and condensible vapour tracer relaxation timescale, the deep vapour mass mixing ratio $q_\mathrm{deep}$, and the deep vapour replenishment timescale $\tau_\mathrm{deep}$.
 The particle size of the clouds has a log-normal size distribution.
 The terminal settling velocity in pressure coordinates that is averaged over the particle size distribution $\langle V_\mathrm{p}\rangle$.
 The mean particle size is given as an input to the GCM.
-For a given particle size, the cloud settling velocity $V_s$ as a function of pressure and temperature is calculated using Eqs.
-(3-7) of \cite{parmentier2013}.
+For a given particle size, the cloud settling velocity $V_s$ as a function of pressure and temperature was calculated using Eqs.
+(3-7) of \cite{parmentier2013a}.

 Adding clouds to ADAM was done in the same way as \cite{tan2021,tan2021a}.
-The cloud module of ADAM has already been applied in \cite{komacek2022} for a two-stream double-gray radiative transfer scheme, whereas we apply it using a non-gray radiative transfer.
+The cloud module of ADAM has already been applied in \cite{komacek2022} for a two-stream double-grey radiative transfer scheme, whereas we apply it using a non-grey radiative transfer.

 As seen in Fig. \ref{fig:ptp_comb}, the condensation curves of Na$_2$S and KCl cross the pressure-temperature profile.
 Hence, these clouds are included.
 And following the results of \cite{wiser2025}, we include MgSiO$_3$ clouds as discussed in the introduction.
 The condensation curve of Na$_2$S (Eq.
-28 from \cite{visscher2006}), KCl (Eq.
-20 from \cite{morley2012}) and MgSiO$_3$ (Eq.
-20 from \cite{visscher2010}):
+28 from \citealt{visscher2006}), KCl (Eq.
+20 from \citealt{morley2012}) and MgSiO$_3$ (Eq.
+20 from \citealt{visscher2010}) are given by:

-where, $T_{\rm cond}$ is equilibrium condensation temperature, $P_T$ is total gas pressure, and $[M/H]$ is the metallicity of the atmosphere.
+where $T_{\rm cond}$ is equilibrium condensation temperature, $P_T$ is total gas pressure, and $[M/H]$ is the metallicity of the atmosphere.